-The Company has filed its zakat returns with the General Authority of Zakat and Tax ("GAZT") and received the zakat certificates up to 31 December 2019.
+The Company has filed its zakat returns with the Zakat, Tax and Customs Authority ("ZATCA") and received the zakat certificates up to 31 December 2020.
 The Company received final zakat assessments up to the year 2014.
-The Company is currently conducting assessment procedures for the years 2015 to 2018, however, final assessments for these years have not been issued.
+The Company is currently conducting assessment procedures for the years 2015 to 2020, however, final assessments for these years have not been issued.